self-atari/icfp2025/writeup/writeup.md

     ...
 ```

 That still leaves coming up with a good path that gets you to all the rooms.
 We
 couldn't hurt ourselves too much on the tutorial problem, so we decided to just
-pick something and see what we learned.
-We had 54 steps to choose--why not just
+pick some repeating patterns and see what we learned.
-pick some repeating patterns of 6 and piece them together?

 ![Both of us sitting at a kitchen table with pads of paper and a
 laptop](pen_and_paper.jpg)<br />